-The pressure exerted by the circulating blood on the walls of arteries and veins and in the heart chambers.
+The pressure exerted by circulating blood on the walls of arteries, veins and heart chambers.
 When the heart contracts, the maximum pressure exerted is the systolic pressure; during relaxation, the minimum pressure is the diastolic.

-The totality of characteristics of an entity that bear on its ability to satisfy stated or implied needs.
+The characteristics of a product or service that bear on its ability to satisfy stated or implied needs.

 Physical condition or lifestyle that in epidemiological studies appears to increase susceptibility to a particular disease.